kkestell/kestell.org/src/content/1_about/colophon.md

 draft: false
 ---

-This site is built using a custom static site generator written in Python.
+The Cobbler's children have no shoes.
+Someday I'll write something here, but that day is not today.

 ## Source

-The source code is available on [GitHub](https://github.com/kkestell/kestell.org).
+The source code for the static site generator that builds this website is available on [GitHub](https://github.com/kkestell/kestell.org).

 ## License

 The kestell.org static site generator uses the [Zero-Clause BSD](https://opensource.org/license/0bsd/) license.

 All content is in the public domain.